immunochomik/kibana3/README.md

 If you are anything like me and need kibana tool to get quick insight into what is going on in access or error logs, then kibana 3 is better choice than kibana 4 and this fork of it is already working and ready to use.

 Kibana 4 has the discovery panel in it witch is suppose to allow just that (logs discovery), but simple dashboard build in kibana 3 with the time histogram, few terms panels and documents table pane are vastly superior in providing the insight that you need.
-And if you need to point that dashboard onto different index, - nothing is more simple as you have dashboard level index definition.
-Where ase in K4 you need to go and change tha index in all the visualisations separately, just pure joy.
+And if you need to point that dashboard onto different index, - nothing is simpler as you have dashboard level index definition.
+Whereas in K4 you need to go and change that index in all the visualisations separately, just pure joy.

 I am going to try to add missing panels:
 - histograms that are not time based,
-- data table as in Kibana 4,
+- data table as in Kibana 4 - these are killer feature that make Kibana 4 really good tool to have.

 ## Installation
 I have no idea about proper javascript development as I am a PHP guy, so I can not advise about grunt or gulp or whatever.
-To install the project just download it and serve with any web server, where src dir being the root, as you want them to get src/index.html you need to point it at the elastic search in src/config.js and then it just work.
+To install the project just download it and serve with any web server, where src dir being the root, as you want them to get src/index.html.
+You need to point it at the elastic search in src/config.js and then it just work.